Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    In the Message Auto Generation window, click `Select Folder…` and navigate to the `niryo_moveit` directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/`.
 Select the `msg` folder, and then click `GENERATE!`

 	- Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints and NiryoTrajectory.
+NiryoMoveitJoints describes a value for each joint in the Niryo arm as well as poses for the target object and target goal.
+NiryoTrajectory describes a list of RobotTrajectory values, which will hold the calculated trajectories for the pick-and-place task.

    > MessageGeneration generates a C# class from a ROS msg file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Messages](https://wiki.ros.org/Messages).